 But, where should you start?
 We have betting tips and free bets elsewhere on the site but here we have got more of a strategic guide on how to bet on the League Cup.
 Ultimately the League Cup is about football and so checking out our football betting strategy guide is a great place to start for some general information.
 However, we’ve also got a little bit of info that relates more specifically to this event.

-Make Hay in the First Two Rounds
+Make Hay in the Early Rounds

 We’ve offered up the same tip, more or less, for every cup and competition and that is to try and profit from the games where fewer punters are interested.
 If a lot of people are betting on an event then it is imperative that the bookie gets their odds right.
 An error on the League Cup final could cost them a lot of money and so they spend a lot of time and resources making sure their odds are as tight as possible.